karai17/Simple-Tiled-Implementation/README.md

 end
 ```

 ## Requirements

-This library requires LÖVE 0.9.2 and Tiled 0.13.1.
+This library requires LÖVE 0.9.2 or 0.10.0 and Tiled 0.14.1.
 If you are updating from an older version of Tiled, please re-export your Lua map files.

 ## License

-This code is licensed under the [**MIT Open Source License**][MIT].
+This code is licensed under the [**MIT/X11 Open Source License**][MIT].
 Check out the LICENSE file for more information.

 [Tiled]: http://www.mapeditor.org/
 [LOVE]: https://www.love2d.org/